Palamos and St. Joan

 The old town of Sant Joan starts with the houses and homes built around the square and the church.
 Sant Joan de Palamos became a municipality in 1942.
 The following are some of the notable features:

 - The Santa Maria Church was built in 1417 with the chapel added in 1349.
 You will find a collection of sacred art and an altarpiece designed by Isaac Vermey Hermes, a native of Utrecht (Netherlands), which was made in the late sixteenth century.

 - Located in the old town of Sant Joan de Palamós, the church of Santa Eugenia de Vila-Romà dates from the eighteenth century, although it was built on the site of an early tenth-century chapel.
-Carme Chapel, the church for the poor in front of the old hospital, which is the base of the current regional hospital.
-Built-in the eighteenth century, today it is a cultural centre, a gateway to local heritage and an art space for Ezekiel Torroella.
+Carme Chapel, the church for the poor in front of the old hospital, is the base of the current regional hospital.
+Built in the eighteenth century, today it is a cultural center, a gateway to local heritage, and an art space for Ezekiel Torroella.